Stocks turn mixed on Wall Street ahead of Fed, jobs news

 Investors are also reviewing a heavy load of corporate earnings for more clues as to how companies are faring as the economy moves past the virus pandemic.

-The S&P 500 index rose 0.2% as of 10:11 a.m.
+The S&P 500 index rose 0.3% as of 11:29 a.m.
 Eastern.
-The benchmark index is roughly split between gainers and losers and is hovering around its all-time high.
-The Dow Jones Industrial Average rose 29 points, or 0.1%, to 35,943 and the Nasdaq rose 0.1%.
+The benchmark index is roughly split between gainers and losers and is hovering around the all-time high it set a day earlier.
+The Dow Jones Industrial Average rose 86 points, or 0.2%, to 36,001 and the Nasdaq rose 0.2%.

-Small-company stocks edged higher after surging a day earlier.
-The Russell 2000 rose 0.1%.
+Small-company stocks edged lower after surging a day earlier.
+The Russell 2000 fell 0.1%.

 Losses from a mix of banks and companies that rely on direct consumer spending offset gains elsewhere in the market.